-COMMENTS AND RATING EXPLANATION: Extensive powerwashing of buildings exterior paint, due to bird droppings, has caused the paint to become discolored and stained.
+Extensive powerwashing of buildings exterior paint, due to bird droppings, has caused the paint to become discolored and stained.

-Several bird nests still need to be removed from the prior to waxing.
+Several bird nests still need to be removed from the exterior of the buildings.
+The H building is in poor shape needing cleaning and painting.
+Floors are not properly stripped prior to waxing.
 The K wing portable carpets need to be replaced.
 The entire campus needs additional custodial support.